-Yes, walk-in hours for current students are Mondays from 1–4 p.m., and Fridays from 9 a.m. – 12 p.m. in Peterson Family Health Sciences Hall, Suite 1000.
+Yes, walk-in hours for current Mason students are Wednesdays from 9:00 a.m. to 11:30 a.m., in Peterson Family Health Sciences Hall, Suite 1000.
 Students who come for advising during walk-in hours are seen on a first-come, first-serve basis; therefore, students may have to wait for an advisor to become available.
 Please arrive at least 30 minutes prior to the end of the walk-in time period in order to be seen by an advisor.

 It is necessary to make an appointment if you want to see an advisor outside of walk-in hours.
-To schedule an appointment, use GMU SSC Campus, call the Office of Student Affairs at 703-993-1901, or email email@example.com.
+To schedule an appointment, use NavigateMason, call the Office of Student Affairs at 703-993-1901, or email email@example.com.

 You should plan ahead and request an appointment with an advisor well in advance of the day you are eligible to register for the next term.
 Please prepare for the meeting by reviewing your degree evaluation and writing down any questions you have.
 Additionally, please check out these tips for how to prepare for a successful advising appointment.